InterLoop219/Hackly-Holidyas-Space-Racing-Writeups/misc/Quantum Shuttle.md

 ####     Solution:
-   All posible values for qbits are (0, 1, -1, 1/sqrt(2), -1/sqrt(2)).
+   All posible values for our qbits are (0, 1, -1, 1/sqrt(2), -1/sqrt(2)).
-   We can say that A and D is defenetly 2.
-As 1/sqrt(2) is outside of brackets we can say that B,C,E and F is 0, 1 or -1.
+   We can say that A and D are definitely 2.
+As 1/sqrt(2) is outside of the brackets we can say that B, C, E, F are either 0, 1 or -1.
-   I am lazy to do math so I bruteforced solution tester.
-We can give him numbers with get request:
+   I am too lazy to do math so I bruteforced the solution tester.
+We can give the site numbers with get request:

         ```
         import requests as r